Ricardo Acioly: As a player

 After graduating with a Business Degree from South Carolina in 1985, Acioly went on to play the ATP Pro Tour for eight years and became a member of the Brazilian Davis Cup Team (87'/'88/'89) and the Brazilian Olympic Team (Seoul '88).
-During his career he played against some of top players in tennis like John McEnroe, Pete Sampras, Andre Agassi, Boris Becker, Mats Wilander and Yannick Noah.

 He was ranked No. 46 in the world ATP doubles rankings.
-A six times finalist in tournaments at the highest level of the ATP Tour he won titles in Vienna, Geneva and Guarujá and was a finalist in Washington, Brasília and Maceio.
+A six-times finalist in tournaments at the highest level of the ATP Tour, he won titles in Vienna, Geneva, and Guarujá.
+He was a finalist in Washington, Brasília, and Maceio.
 He also played and represented Brazil in the 1988 Summer Olympics in Seoul, South Korea.